Happy belated release!

 First, huge thanks to S.C. for stepping in as the last minute copyeditor, since our scheduled CE had an emergency.

 Second, thank you to Mod R, who had read and edited the manuscript several times and handled things when a technical glitch on Amazon ate the cover.
 Much appreciation to Natanya W. of Nancy Yost Literary, who liaised with Amazon and got it eventually fixed.
-If the cover is no showing up on your Kindle, please delete the file and redownload.
+If the cover is not showing up on your Kindle, please delete the file and redownload.

 Beast Business Questions